 II.10 RECALL PROCEDURE (10.15)

-Primary recall will utilize voice messaging using REMIND.
-These text messages will utilize the phone numbers of the Pilot and Crew Chief provided to the organizer at or before registration.
-Additional or backup recall may use aircraft radios (123.45 frequency)
+Primary recall will utilize a multimedia message Service (MMS).
+These MMS messages will utilize the cellular numbers of the pilots, crew, officials, organizer and FAA representatives.
+Additional or backup recall may use Aircraft radios (123.45 frequency)